Git-Mediawiki/Git-Mediawiki/docs/Fast-Import-&-Fast-Export.md

 ![Export Flow Chart](http://nikaesj.free.fr/git_mediawiki/export.jpg)

-The conflict verification is explained in the [[Sandbox for Further Developping]]
+The conflict verification is explained in the [[Sandbox for Further Developing]]

 ## References